-In addition, the JFTC has also issued Guidelines to the Application of the Antimonopoly Act Concerning Review of Business Combination (Guidelines for Review of Business Combination) to provide general guidance for M&A transactions from the viewpoint of the effect of restraint on competition.
-In principle, this does not set out different analytical methods to evaluate the effect of business combinations just because the business combination in issue is related to IP.
+In addition, the JFTC has also issued Guidelines to the Application of the Antimonopoly Act Concerning Review of Business Combination (Guidelines for Review of Business Combination)

-62 For instance, it is important to check whether the related rights are transferred from the vendor to the target company, whether the source code and the related materials are provided to the target company to maintain and improve the software, whether there are any remaining rights that the vendor has, whether there is any encumbrance on the use of the software, whether adapted or extended versions were made, who own the rights of these, whether there is any restriction on improving the software, etc.
+65 For instance, it is important to check whether the related rights are transferred from the vendor to the target company, whether the source code and the related materials are provided to the target company to maintain and improve the software, whether there are any remaining rights that the vendor has, whether there is any encumbrance on the use of the software, whether adapted or extended versions were made, who own the rights of these, whether there is any restriction on improving the software, etc.

-In addition, with regards to assignment of the rights of software from, for instance, a vendor, to the target company, checking whether the relevant agreement states that the rights stipulated in Copyright Act articles 27 (translation rights, adaptation rights, etc) and 28 (rights of the original author in connection with the exploitation of a derivative work) are clearly transferred is important.
-This is because Copyright Act article 61(2) states that these rights are not supposed to be transferred if a contract for the transfer makes no particular reference to the rights set forth in articles 27 and 28.
+66 In addition, with regards to assignment of the rights of software from, for instance, a vendor, to the target company, checking whether the relevant agreement states that the rights stipulated in Copyright Act articles 27 (translation rights, adaptation rights, etc) and 28 (rights of the original author in connection with the exploitation of a derivative work) are clearly transferred is important.
+This is because Copyright Act article 61[2] states that these rights are not supposed to be transferred if a contract for the transfer makes no particular reference to the rights set forth in articles 27 and 28.
 In addition, it is important to check whether the non-assertion of moral right of the author (eg, vendor) is included in the said relevant agreement as well since it is considered that the moral right cannot be transferred under Japanese law.

-64 Further, it is important to check whether an escrow system is used for the computer program in case the licensor becomes bankrupt.
+67 Further, it is important to check whether an escrow system is used for the computer program in case the licensor becomes bankrupt.

-65 For more information see, eg, The Intellectual Property and Antitrust Review: Japan (Shigetomi, Furusho, Hirose) https://thelawreviews.co.uk/title/the-intellectual-property-and-antitrust-review/japan.
+68 For more information see, eg, The Intellectual Property and Antitrust Review: Japan (Shigetomi, Furusho, Hirose), https://thelawreviews.co.uk/title/the-intellectual-property-and-antitrust-review/japan.